Private Water Wells

 Sampling technique is very critical for collecting a sample that is representative of the well water condition.
 False positive/negative results may occur if proper sampling is not performed

-- Stop by Linn County Public Health (501 13th Street NW, Cedar Rapids, Iowa) to pick up sample collection containers and the request form.
+- Stop by Linn County Public Health (1020 6th Street SE, Cedar Rapids, Iowa 52401) to pick up sample collection containers and the request form.

 - Pick an appropriate cold water tap from which to collect the sample (preferably unsoftened).
 Avoid swing arm kitchen-type faucets.
 Remove aerators.
 Do not use any type of hose.
 Also avoid leaky taps.